RhetTbull/photos_time_warp/README.md

 ## Related Projects

-- [osxphotos](https://github.com/RhetTbull/osxphotos) export photos and metadata from Apple Photos.
+- [osxphotos](https://github.com/RhetTbull/osxphotos) Export photos and metadata from Apple Photos.
+- [exif2findertags](https://github.com/RhetTbull/exif2findertags) Read EXIF metadata from image and video files and convert it to macOS Finder tags and/or Finder comments.

 ## Warranty